 Dr Chris Askew

-I research child psychopathology.
+I research child and adult psychopathology.
 My research currently focuses on two main areas:

-- investigating the mechanisms involved in the development of emotions such as fear/phobia, anxiety and disgust in childhood
+- investigating the mechanisms involved in the development of emotions such as fear, anxiety and disgust in children and adults

-- identifying early interventions that could be used to prevent fear and anxiety from developing in childhood.
+- identifying early interventions that could be used to increase resilience and prevent or reverse fear and anxiety from developing in children and adults

 Associate editor for Journal of Experimental Psychopathology.